 Letting your baby stay up late

 What to do: Did you know that most babies actually display signs of sleep readiness between 6 and 8 pm?
 Be aware of signs like, droopy eyelids or eye rubbing, before your baby gets a bit fuzzy.
-If you get him or her to bed when he or she is drowsy but not overtired or completely asleep, it will be easier for him or her to learn to fall asleep on his or her own.
+If you get him to bed when he is drowsy, but not overtired or completely asleep, it will be easier for him to learn to fall asleep on his own.

 Not having a bedtime routine

-Sometimes your day might be chaotic and with a baby at your side, it seems even more!
+Sometimes your day might be chaotic and with a baby at your side, it seems even more so!
 No matter what’s going on, it’s important to stick to a routine.
-Babies thrive on structure and consistency, so bedtime is no different, if you feed him or her back to sleep, but other times he or she is rocked or brought back to bed with you out of desperation, you are actually making it more difficult on your baby and yourself.
+Babies thrive on structure and consistency, so bedtime is no different.
+If you feed him back to sleep, but other times he is rocked or brought back to bed with you out of desperation, you are actually making it more difficult on your baby and yourself.

 Sleeping in different places

-Maybe you started bedtime with your baby on his or her own bed, but as the night unfolded he or she ended up in your bed.
+Maybe you started bedtime with your baby on his own bed, but as the night unfolded he ended up in your bed.
 It doesn’t matter the sleep technique you have chosen for your baby, the problem relies on the mixed message.
 All of this confusion can disrupt your child’s sleep.

 What to do: Set a guideline of where your baby should sleep and try sticking to it.
-If your toddler is old enough to have his or her own bed, encourage him or her to stay all night in it, and praise his or her efforts.
+If your toddler is old enough to have his own bed, encourage him to stay all night in it, and praise his efforts.

 Are you guilty of one or more of these “no-no’s”?
-The important thing is not to focus on making these common bedtime mistakes, rather how you are going to change them.
-Also, keep in mind that some babies begin to sleep through the night at four months old, while others don’t achieve this goal until nine months or even later.
+The important thing is not to focus on these common bedtime mistakes, but commit in order to change them.
+Also, keep in mind that some babies begin to sleep through the night when they are four months old, while others don’t achieve this goal until nine months or even later.

 Want to learn more about bedtime routines?
-Visit these cites:
+Visit these sites: